 Greatly influenced by the art déco scene exploding in France, the outside is easily associated with 1920’s architecture except for a curious piece straight from the 19th century – the chapel which had remained from the house that had been demolished to give way to Cabral’s vision.

-Lined with large windows that create a continuous feeling of connection of the interior and the gardens, the Serralves House’s atmosphere is both soft and strong for its hard and precise lines.
+Lined with large windows that create a continuous feeling of connection between the interior and the gardens, the Serralves House’s atmosphere is both soft and strong for its hard and precise lines.